quanteda/quanteda/paper/paper.md

 with dictionaries, and is distributed with the 2015 version of the Lexicoder Sentiment Dictionary [@youngsoroka2012].

-In addition to models, the package provides a variety of statistics textual data, such as frequency, "keyness", lexical diversity, readability, and similarity and distance of documents or features.
+In addition to models, the package provides a variety of text statistics, such as frequency analysis, "keyness", lexical diversity, readability, and similarity and distance of documents or features.
 These make use of the sparseness document-feature matrices -- often over 90% sparse -- and parallelism for efficient, fast computation.
 It also provides methods for statistically scoring collocations, useful in identifying multi-word expressions.